duq3r/my-virt-homeworks/6-03-lesson/Readme.md

 Your MySQL connection id is 12
 Server version: 8.0.30 MySQL Community Server - GPL

-Copyright (c) 2000, 2022, Oracle and/or its affiliates.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

 mysql>

 ```
 Статус БД:
 ```
 mysql> \s
 --------------
 mysql  Ver 8.0.30 for Linux on x86_64 (MySQL Community Server - GPL)